The Westminster Review: Later developments

 In 1851 the journal was acquired by John Chapman based at 142 the Strand, London, a publisher who originally had medical training.
 The then unknown Mary Ann Evans, later better known by her pen name of George Eliot, had brought together his authors, including Francis Newman, W. R. Greg, Harriet Martineau and the young journalist Herbert Spencer who had been working and living cheaply in the offices of The Economist opposite Chapman's house.
 These authors met during that summer to give their support to this flagship of free thought and reform, joined by others including John Stuart Mill, the physiologist William Benjamin Carpenter, Robert Chambers and George J. Holyoake.
 They were later joined by Thomas Huxley, an ambitious young ship's surgeon determined to become a naturalist.

 John Oxenford's anonymous 1853 article, "Iconoclasm in German Philosophy", was translated and published in the Vossische Zeitung.
 This led to a new interest in Schopenhauer's writings.

 Mary Ann Evans (George Eliot) became assistant editor and produced a four–page prospectus setting out their common beliefs in progress, ameliorating ills and rewards for talent, setting out a loosely defined evolutionism as "the fundamental principle" of what she and Chapman called the "Law of Progress".
 The group was divided over the work of Thomas Malthus, with Holyoake opposing it as the principle of the workhouse which blamed the poor for their poverty, while to Greg and Martineau this was a law of nature encouraging responsibility and self-improvement.
 Chapman asked Herbert Spencer to write about this divisive matter for the first issue, and Spencer's "A Theory of Population, deduced from the General Law of Animal Fertility" actually appeared in the second issue, supporting the painful Malthusian principle as both true and self-correcting.

 After 1853 John Tyndall joined Huxley in running the science section of the Westminster Review and formed a group of evolutionists who helped pave the way for Charles Darwin's 1859 publication of On the Origin of Species and gave evolutionary ideas backing in the ensuing debate.
 The term "Darwinism" was first put in print by Huxley in his review of The Origin, in the April 1860 issue of the Westminster Review, which hailed the book as "a veritable Whitworth gun in the armoury of liberalism", promoting scientific naturalism over theology and praising the usefulness of Darwin's ideas while expressing professional reservations about Darwin's gradualism and doubting if it could be proved that natural selection could form new species.
-In 1886 the Review published an essay by Eleanor Marx, "The Woman Question: From A Socialist Point of View".
+In 1886 the Review published an essay by Edward Aveling and Eleanor Marx, "The Woman Question: From A Socialist Point of View".

-John Chapman died in Paris on the 25th November 1894, from the result of being run over by a cab, and his wife Hannah took over the editorship of the Review.
 After a change of ownership in 1887, when it converted to a monthly, it ceased to function on the same progressive and intellectual level.
+John Chapman died in Paris on 25 November 1894, as the result of being run over by a cab, and his wife Hannah took over the editorship of the Review.